Anuken/animdustry/README.md

 ## running on windows

-- I don't develop on Windows and I don't have much interest in adding support for it myself; **use linux instead**
+- building on windows **does not work**
-- there are countless problems with the build on Windows - if you manage to get it working, submit a PR
+- I don't develop on Windows and I don't have much interest in adding support for it myself; **use linux or WSL instead**

 ## running on desktop